Shizmob/nvltool/README.md

 optional arguments:
   -k KEY, --key KEY     The obfuscation key to use, in hexadecimal.
-  -o OUTFILE, --outfile OUTFILE
+  -o OUT, --out OUT     The archive file to output to when appending or
-                        The archive file to output to when appending or deleting, or output directory when extracting.
+                        deleting, or output directory when extracting.
   -v, --verbose         Show more information about what is going on.